-Dursey Cable Car
+Dursey Island and the Cable Car

-Dursey Cable Car experience is an absolute must If you have a head for heights.
+Dursey Cable Car experience is an absolute must if you have a head for heights!
 Travel over Dursey sound to Dursey Island where you can stroll around and admire the truly breathtaking ocean views, have a picnic while observing the many birds including puffins that live on the island and, if you are lucky, spot some whales and dolphins too!

 Millstreet County Park

-Millstreet County Park – open from the end of March to the end of Sept, has loads to offer families for a great day out.
+Millstreet County Park is open from the end of March to the end of Sept, has loads to offer families for a great day out.
 There are several lovely picnic spots, plenty of toilet facilities (including baby-changing), walking trails which are buggy and wheelchair accessible as well as a deer farm, archaeological sites, themed gardens outdoor games and much, much more…

 Glengarriff Nature Reserve

-Related: Nature Walks for the Family in Cork
+You May Also Enjoy Nature Walks for the Family in Cork

-Passage to Blackrock Cycle Lane
+Passage to Blackrock Castle Cycle Lane

 Rosscarbery Lagoon is a fantastic place to have an adventure on the water with your children.
 From June-August visit The Lagoon Activity Centre where you can rent a paddle-boat, row-boat or kayak.